mindspore-ai/docs/install/mindspore_cpu_win_install_pip_en.md

 ## System Environment Information Confirmation

-- Confirm that Windows 10 is installed with the x86 architecture 64-bit operating system.
+- Ensure that Windows 10 is installed with the x86 architecture 64-bit operating system.
-- Confirm that Python 3.7.5 is installed.
+- Ensure that Python 3.7.5 is installed.
     - If you didn't install Python or you have installed other versions, please download the Python 3.7.5 64-bit from [Huaweicloud](https://mirrors.huaweicloud.com/python/3.7.5/Python-3.7.5.tgz) to install.
 - After installing Python, add Python and pip to the environment variable.
     - Add Python: Control Panel -> System -> Advanced System Settings -> Environment Variables.
 Double click the Path in the environment variable and add the path of `python.exe`.